 2. Are the materials ethically sourced?

 Sourcing also plays a key role when it comes to sustainable bedding, as it does with the sustainability of any product.
 In order to be sustainable, brands must ensure that sustainable practices and standards are upheld throughout their supply chain, all the way to the manufacturing processes and labor involved throughout their operations.
 This includes how textiles are produced and manufactured, labor standards, and wages.

 Also considered are the certifications their products and factories carry, and the level of transparency surrounding their production.

 Finally, I consider corporate responsibility as it is a good way of knowing how committed companies are to sustainability.
 Generally, it refers to practices, policies, or initiatives aimed at improving the company’s social, economic, and environmental impact.
-I look for initiatives like carbon offsets and plastic-free shipping to water conservation and employee welfare.
+I look for initiatives like carbon offsets and plastic-free shipping for water conservation and employee welfare.
 It’s always better to support brands who are truly invested in providing all-around sustainably and ethically produced products where we can find them.

-Top picks for sustainable eco friendly bedding brands
+Our top recommendation for sustainable eco friendly bedding brands

 Last Light offers a collection of gorgeous linen bedding.
 Focused on timeless details, craftsmanship, and natural colours inspired by the beach, Last Light’s organic linen bedding is meant to keep you cool in the summer and warm in the winter.
 It is also hypoallergenic, antibacterial, and maintains that fresh, crisp feel we all know and love.